BOOKLIFE PRIZE 10/10 SCORE | EDITOR'S PICK 2025 | CANREADS 2025 FINALIST

 Why Smart People Make Irrational Decisions

-Paul Larche helps leaders, marketers, and organizations understand what actually drives decisions, and how to use that insight to sell better, lead better, and communicate more effectively.
+Paul Larche helps leaders and organizations understand what drives decisions so they can sell, lead, and communicate more effectively.

 About the Author